-"That's a watermelon radish," I replied.
+"What's this?" asked the cashier at Whole Foods."That's a watermelon radish," I replied.

 I couldn't believe my luck.
 I was in the produce section surrounded by beets, rutabagas, and turnips, when I noticed these little beauties.
 I've only had the watermelon radish once (this summer from our CSA), but I recognized its shy pink blush immediately.
 Could it be?
 I read the label and indeed -- these were watermelon radishes.